munificent/craftinginterpreters/book/jumping-back-and-forth.md

 to manually pack a signed 16-bit integer into two bytes, and we've got the opcode space available, so why not use it?

-The new instruction is:
+The new instruction is here:

 ^code loop-op (1 before, 1 after)

-And in the VM, its implementation is:
+And in the VM, we implement it thusly:

 ^code op-loop (1 before, 1 after)

 The only difference from `OP_JUMP` is a subtraction instead of an addition.
-Disassembly is similar too:
+Disassembly is similar too.

 ^code disassemble-loop (1 before, 1 after)

 That's our `while` statement.
-It contains two jumps -- a conditional forward one to escape the loop when the condition isn't met, and an unconditional loop backwards after we have executed the body.
+It contains two jumps -- a conditional forward one to escape the loop when the condition is not met, and an unconditional loop backwards after we have executed the body.
 The flow looks like this:

 <img src="image/jumping-back-and-forth/while.png" alt="Flowchart of the compiled bytecode of a while statement." />